fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 author_profile: true
 ---

-Some aspects on the eruptive dynamics of basaltic calderas: trapdoor faulting and magma compressibility during the 2005 and 2018 eruptions of Sierra Negra caldera, Galapagos.<br>
-Shreve, T., **Delgado, F.**, In prep

 Deglaciation-driven triggering of volcanic unrest - insights from Hudson volcano with finite elements and InSAR and DEM data.<br>
 **Delgado, F.**, In prep